The Tower (2012 South Korean film): Plot

-Lee Dae-ho is a single father and manager of Tower Sky, a 120-story luxurious twin-tower building complex located in Yeouido, Seoul.
-He promises to spend Christmas Eve at an amusement park with his daughter Ha-na, but has to call it off when an upcoming party requires him overseeing the preparations.
-Attendees include tenants of the Tower Sky complex and its owner and president, Mr. Jo, as well as VIPs and South Korean politicians.
+Lee Dae-ho is a single father and building manager of Tower Sky, a 120-story luxurious twin-tower building complex located in Yeouido, Seoul.
+Despite promising his daughter Ha-na to spend time on Christmas Eve, he is tasked to oversee the preparations of an upcoming luxury party hosted by Tower Sky's owner and president, Mr. Jo, and attended by tenants of the complex as well as several VIP's and South Korean politicians.
+During the inspections, Dae-ho detects the faulty water sprinklers was caused by frozen water pipes on the Riverview Tower, one of the two towers.

-Jo and Mr. Cha, the Tower Sky's safety section head, decide to host the party despite the forecasted strong winds and the faulty water sprinklers of Riverview Tower, one of the two towers.
-That night, two helicopters are sprinkling snow near the party when updrafts cause the crafts to lose control.
-The lights attached to one helicopter crash into the glass bridge connecting the two towers, while the other crashes into the 63rd floor of the Riverview Tower.
+However, against safety concerns and the forecasted strong winds, Jo and Mr. Cha, the Tower Sky's safety section head, decide to push forward for the party.
+That night, two helicopters carrying heavy snowmakers—leased by Mr. Jo, are sprinkling snow over the party when updrafts causes them to spin out of control.
+One of the helicopters carrying the snowmaker strikes over the glass skybridge connecting the two towers, while the other plows through the Riverview Tower, causing it to combust and catch fire.

-The building catches fire because of leaking fuel, and pandemonium erupts as people attempt to flee.
-A team of firefighters arrives at the scene, led by Captain Kang Young-ki, who joined at the last minute despite being off-duty, including Sergeant Oh Byung-man and rookie fireman Lee Sun-woo.
-The squad enters the building when they bump into Dae-ho, who is frantically searching for his daughter, unaware that she is taking shelter inside the Chinese restaurant alongside Mr. Cha and Yoon-hee, Dae-ho's romantic interest, among other survivors.
+Pandemonium erupts as people attempt to flee while the fires spread unopposed.
+Firefighters converge on the scene, as the firefighting squad; among being Sergeant Oh Byung-man and fresh-faced rookie Lee Sung-woo–led by Captain Kang Young-ki, who joined at the last minute despite being off-duty, enters the building when they bump into Dae-ho, who is frantically searching for his daughter, unaware that she is taking shelter inside the Chinese restaurant alongside Mr. Cha and Seo Yoon-hee, Dae-ho's romantic interest, among other survivors.

-Dae-ho leads the firefighting team through the quickest path to the server room where the helicopter crashed, and Young-ki hands him a radio and an oxygen mask so that he can go search for his daughter.
-They reach the server room on the 63rd floor, but can't extinguish the flames, even with Young-ki's resolute but risky maneuvers.

-In an attempt to stop the fire from spreading, Jo decides to activate the firewalls, leaving Dae-ho, who finally reunited with Ha-na and the rest of the survivors, as well as many other people, trapped within the blazing floors.
+Dae-ho leads the firefighting team through the quickest path to the server room at the 63rd floor where the helicopter crashed.
+Despite Young-ki's resolute but risky maneuvers to extinguish the source of the fire, the flames continue spreading.
+Jo decides to activate the firewalls in a desperate move to contain the blaze, but it leaves Dae-ho–who has reunited with Ha-na and Yoon-hee, as well as many other people, trapped within the blazing floors.
 The firefighters attempt to destroy the firewall leading to the restaurant to free them, but the walls around the restaurant crumble in around itself, causing the entire floor to collapse.
-Dae-ho, under Yoon-hee's suggestion, directs the trapped survivors to jump onto the gondola in order to escape, but an elderly couple perishes during their descent, and Young-ki euthanizes a critically injured victim using morphine.
+Dae-ho, under Yoon-hee's suggestion, directs the trapped survivors to jump onto the gondola in order to escape, but an elderly wealthy couple perishes during their descent.